 If you're looking to begin your journey into spirits education, the WSET Level 1 Award in Spirits would be a great fit for you.
 Click here to discover more about the course.

 Harvesting raw materials - sugar cane in this image

 Through the technique of distillation, some of these fractions can be selected and concentrated.
 For example, through distillation the percentage of ethanol in a liquid can increase from just 8-10% to 60% (and in most cases much more).

 Despite their alcoholic strength, spirits are not about alcohol - they're about flavour.
 The true aim and art of distillation is to select and concentrate the desired delicious flavours in the fermented liquid.

 It all comes down to boiling points.
 While pure water boils at 100°C (212°F), pure ethanol boils at 78.3°C (173°F) — this means it takes less energy for ethanol to become a gas.

-Let's move on now and imagine a liquid made up of just two fractions, 10 per cent ethanol and 90 per cent water.
+Let's move on now and imagine a liquid made up of just two fractions, 10% ethanol and 90% water.
 When this is heated up, it boils, and gas bubbles out of it.

-As it takes less energy for ethanol to boil than water, that gas will be about 50 per cent ethanol and just 50 per cent water.
-So in this simplified example, the ethanol has been selected and concentrated, as the gas that has "escaped" from our boiling liquid of ethanol and water will contain more ethanol.
+As it takes less energy for ethanol to boil than water, that gas will be about 50% ethanol and just 50% water.
+So in this simplified example, the ethanol has been selected and concentrated, as the gas that has "escaped" from our boiling liquid will contain more ethanol.